-At night the project would look like LaGuardia Airport, complete with flashing red and amber lights and marked with foghorns.
+At night the project would look like LaGuardia Airport, complete with flashing red and amber lights, urbanizing the night-time sky.

 There will be 2 different kinds of lighting:

 FAA Lighting at the top of the masts: Single flashing red lights on 50 perimeter turbines and 8 turbines adjacent to the ESP.
 Syncronized flashing at 20 per minute -- one second on, two seconds off.

 USCG Lighting– Marine Navigational: Two synchronized flashing amber lights on the ESP (Electrical Service Platform) and on each turbine about 35 feet above the water surface.